 Reviews will be required to ensure appropriate remuneration is in place to attract and retain staff as structures within the Service are examined.
 Consideration of the total reward available to respond to changing organisational pressures and the linkages between pay and performance and redesigned structures will continue to be explored through organisational change programmes to ensure staff are attracted to, and retained by RBFA.
 In accordance with our Equality Policy, pay is monitored and reviewed.
 An equal pay audit was completed during 2019/20.
 The next equal pay audit will be undertaken in March 2022.
-RBFA has also published its Gender Pay Gap report in line with legislation, which can be viewed on the Services' website and also at gov.uk (please note, due to the COVID pandemic, RBFA was not required to report on the Gender Pay Gap for 2020 on gov.uk).
+RBFA has published its Gender Pay Gap report in line with legislation, which can be viewed on the Services' website and also at gov.uk.
+RBFA will also publish an Ethnicity Pay Gap Report which will be available on the Services' website.